knhim/art-gallery/README.md

 # Art Gallery
-A project using data from two public APIs to create an art gallery with descriptions and their respective google map locations.
+An application using data from two public APIs to create an art gallery with descriptions and their respective google map locations.

 ## Technologies Used
 - HTML5